aschlosberg/EIPs/EIPS/eip-TBD.md

 Royalty payment by the new token owner MUST be accepted by the token contract via a dedicated function, `TBD()`.
 Upon receipt of royalties, the take-back set MUST be emptied (i.e. transfer permissions collapse back to standard ERC-721 rules).
-After each token transfer, there SHOULD be a grace period during which the token is frozen and take-backs are disabled to allow the new owner to decide whether to either pay the royalty or allow the take-back set to grow.
+After each token transfer, there SHOULD be a grace period during which the token is frozen and take-backs are disabled to allow the new owner to decide to either pay the royalty or allow the take-back set to grow.
 If such a grace period is implemented, tokens MUST be unfrozen if and when royalties are received.

 In addition to clearing the take-back set, receipt of royalties MUST begin a temporary window during which *any* address MAY purchase the token for a price that is a function of the royalty received (which can be viewed as the inverse of the `royaltyInfo()` function of ERC-2981).
 This process is referred to as *auto-listing* and is not limited to addresses in the take-back set.